douglashill/douglashill.github.io/Content/london-to-athens.md

     <figcaption>The Swiss alps near Sion</figcaption>
 </figure>

 Milan has big city vibes.
 I don’t recommend it as the best place to experience Italian culture.
+I took the opportunity to [drop by the Piazza Liberty Apple store to try the new iPad Pro](/2024-ipad-pro-impressions/).

 As a side note, you can [enter and exit public transport in Milan with any standard contactless payment card](https://www.atm.it/en/ViaggiaConNoi/Pages/contactless_cards_metro.aspx).
 No tickets or separate card needed.
 This isn’t [Apple’s Express Mode](https://support.apple.com/105123), so you still need to authenticate with FaceID or TouchID.
 The main limitation is that not all the metro access and exit gates have the necessary hardware.
 In a row of six gates, two might show the contactless payment symbol.